Merges

 START TRANSACTION;

 client.
-If merge produces an error in AUTOCOMMIT
+If merge produces an error in `AUTOCOMMIT` mode, the transaction will be\

 automatically rolled back and any merged tables will be reset.